Keyboard shortcuts

 The DHAT default entry point EntryPoint::Default in library benchmarks behaves like Callgrind's EntryPoint.
 This centers the collected metrics shown in the terminal output on the benchmark function.
 The entry point is set to EntryPoint::None for binary benchmarks.
 But, if necessary, the entry point can be turned off or customized in Dhat::entry_point.

-Similar to Callgrind's entry point, the default entry point for DHAT excludes metrics related to setup and/or teardown code, as well as any elements specified in the args parameter of the #[bench] or #[benches] attributes.
+Similar to Callgrind’s entry point, the default entry point for DHAT excludes metrics related to setup and/or teardown code, as well as any elements specified in the args parameter of the #[bench] or #[benches] attributes.
 This behavior typically aligns with user expectations.
-However, DHAT has a unique characteristic: if the benchmarked function utilizes an array created in the setup function, the metrics will not capture the reads and writes to that array.
+However, DHAT has a unique characteristic: if the benchmarked function uses an array created in the setup function, the metrics will not capture the reads and writes to that array.
 To accurately measure these reads and writes, it is necessary to set the entry point to the setup function (in this case, the setup_worst_case_array function).

 extern crate gungraun;